grails/grails-redis/README.md

-    value   - A closure in the following format. (key OR value required) key     - A unique key for the data cache. (key OR value required) expire  - Expire time in ms.  Will default to never so only pass a value like 3600 if you want value to expire.
+    value   - A closure in the following format. (key OR value required) key     - A unique key for the data cache. (key OR value required) expire  - Expire time in seconds.
+Will default to never so only pass a value like 3600 (one hour) if you want value to expire.

 *You can either specify a closure OR a key and expire.
 When using the closure style key `@Memoize({"#{text}"})` you may not pass a key or expire to the annotation as the closure will be evaluated directly and used as the key value.
 This is due to a limitation on how Java deals with closure annotation parameters.*